 A total of 47,026 yd3 of LLW generated from excavation activities at MDA B was shipped from the site.
 As summarized in Table 4.4-1, LLW was shipped to TA-54, the EnergySolutions disposal facility in Clive, UT, or the Nevada National Security Site (NNSS).
-The LLW shipped to TA-54 includes waste that was disposed of at Area G as well as waste that is being stored at Area G pending shipment for off-site disposal.
+The LLW shipped to TA-54 includes waste disposed of at Area G as well as waste stored at Area G pending shipment for off-site disposal.